JanHerca/urantiapedia/output/wikijs/en/article/Philip_Calabrese/Paradise_and_the_Topology_of_Space.md

 <img src="/image/article/Luz_y_Vida/LyV22/04.jpg">
 </figure>

 The generation of so-called positive and negative electronic charge might also be explained in terms of the spin of the 100 intraelectronic ultimatons.
 For instance, if most or all of the 100 ultimatonic shells are rotating in the same direction, then two such electrons might repulse one another.
 On the other hand, two electrons (one a positron) with opposite revolutionary directions might attract each other and cancel some of each other's rotational mass, emitting some energy in the process.
-The construction of electrons, protons and atoms from the ultimatons is the work of the power centers ([UB 42:4.3](/en/The_Urantia_Book/42#p4_3)).
+The construction of electrons, protons and atoms from the ultimatons is the work of the power centers (<a id="a153_601"></a>[UB 42:4.3](/en/The_Urantia_Book/42#p4_3)).

 Although these explanations are still qualitative, it does seem to me that most of the strange phenomena of present-day quantum mechanics are potentially explainable in terms of this model of sub-electron matter as rotating spherical shells of space.
 I am just now working out some of the quantitative implications of this theory, and the preliminary results are very encouraging, but time doesn't permit me to get very far into that here today.
 In the near future, I plan to submit a more technical paper for publication that will deal with these quantitative aspects of the theory.
 This paper will redefine mass as rotating space and will consider the conservation of the kinetic and potential energy and angular momentum of an ultimaton; it will attempt to deal with energy mass transformations and wave generation.